leonhfr/honeybadger/README.md

   Evaluation strategy to use.
 Available strategies are:

   - Values: difference between the piece values of each side.
+  - Simplified: combination of piece values and positional advantage.
-  - Simplified (default): combination of piece values and positional advantage.
+  - Petso (default): combination of piece values and positional advantage with game phase knowledge.

 - **OracleStrategy**